Skip to content

 Redwood trees can grow over 90 metres tall.

 Also accessible from the Avenue of Giants, Founder’s Grove is a ½-mile trail through the redwoods.
-Information booklets are available to visitors at the start of the hiking path and provide information on the forest’s history.
+Information booklets on the forest’s history are available at the start of the hiking path.

-In the area surrounding the Avenue of Giants road trip route, the Humboldt Redwoods State Park is full of trails and vistas.
+The Humboldt Redwoods State Park is full of trails and vistas in the area surrounding the Avenue of Giants road trip route.
 Established in 1921, the park covers nearly 52,000 acres of land and is home to the world’s largest remaining virgin forest of coastal redwoods, which grow over 90 metres tall.

 The original inhabitants of the park were Native Americans of the Sinkyone tribe.
-They lived in the area until white settlers began cutting down the forest to build their homes.
+They lived there until white settlers began cutting down the forest to build homes.
 In 1918, the Save the Redwoods League was formed to preserve the remaining redwoods.

-In addition to the Avenue of Giants, the Humboldt Redwoods State Park features other activities for visitors.
-Over 160 kilometres of hiking trails, as well as biking and equestrian trails, run throughout the park.
+In addition to the Avenue of Giants, Humboldt Redwoods State Park offers other activities for visitors.
+Over 160 kilometres of hiking, biking, and equestrian trails run throughout the park.
 Fishing is allowed in the park’s rivers, and over 200 camping sites are available.

 Whether you’re travelling through the redwoods or want to explore the state park, driving along the Avenue of the Giants is one of the prettiest road trips in the USA.